dialex/start-testing/docs/tools/mnemonics.md

 ### Automation

+- When writing unit tests: **`SIPIFFI`** by Diogo Nunes
+  - Small: covers a small piece of behaviour
+  - Isolated: doesn't affect other tests
+  - Precise: when it fails, you know exactly what's wrong
+  - Intense: covers all relevant execution flows
+  - Fast: runs under 500ms
+  - Idempotent: can be run multiple times (no side effects)
+  - Frequently run: the sooner it fails, the sooner we fix it
 - When writing automated checks: **`SACRED`** by [Richard Bradshaw](https://youtu.be/z9m_yZMswOQ?t=56)
   - State: manage the environment where tests will run (e.g. configs, feature flags, data)
   - Actions: specify which steps to automate (e.g. click page element, call API, mock)